A Spring for the Thirsty: Reception

 A Spring for the Thirsty has received critical acclaim for its simplicity, its black and white cinematography, and its innovative use of sound, though it has been both praised and criticised for alienating audiences due to its abstract and surrealist themes.
 TV Guide gave the film 3.5 out of 4, calling it "an abstract visual work and not for the average moviegoer... a colossal treasure for those who appreciate the majestic power of simplicity".

-Arzamas said "it was difficult to imagine a film that is more non-Soviet in aesthetics", and attributed this, in addition to its ideological and moral content, to its censorship by the Soviet government.
+Arzamas said "it was difficult to imagine a film that is more non-Soviet in aesthetics", and attributed this, in addition to its ideological and moral content, as a reason for its censorship by the Soviet government.
 Vera Svyachuk of Suspilne Kultura believed Soviet censors had noticed something "dangerously Ukrainian" about the film.
-Leonid Hrabovsky, the film's composer, said in a 2022 interview he believed that the film had been censored due to it portraying themes considered to be "anti-Soviet", including poverty and the impact of the Holodomor on the Ukrainian people.
+Leonid Hrabovsky, the film's composer, said in a 2022 interview that he believed the film had been censored due to it portraying themes considered to be "anti-Soviet", including poverty and the impact of the Holodomor on the Ukrainian people.